intelligent-soft-robots/pam_documentation/_sources/E1_tools.md.txt

 git clone https://github.com/intelligent-soft-robots/treep_isr.git
 ```

-In the folder treep_isr, you will find the file *repositories.yaml* which provides repositories names, url and default branch (see also configuration.yaml).
+In the folder treep_isr, you will find the file *repositories.yaml* which provides repositories names, URL and default branch (see also configuration.yaml).
 Once treep_isr has been cloned, you may see for example the list of repositories:

 ```bash
 treep # treep without argument prints some help